Are we done with object recognition? The iCub robot's perspective

-The modular structure of CNNs allows training their parameters simultaneously for all layers (also known as {\em end-to-end learning}) via back-propagation~\cite{lecun1989}.
+The modular structure of CNNs allows training their parameters (namely, convolution filters) simultaneously for all layers (also known as {\em end-to-end learning}) via back-propagation~\cite{lecun89}.
 Given the large number of parameters to be optimized (in the order of millions), CNNs typically need large amounts of training data to achieve good performance.
-Various forms of data augmentation are often needed to artificially increase the number of training examples (e.g. by synthetically modifying the images via geometrical or illumination changes).
-To further mitigate the risk of overfitting, regularization techniques such as weights L$2$ regularization, dropout~\citep{Hinton2012,Srivastava2014a} or, more recently, batch normalization~\citep{Ioffe2015}, have proved helpful.
+Often, the training examples are artificially increased by synthetically modifying the images ({\em data augmentation}).
+To further mitigate the risk of overfitting, regularization techniques such as L$2$ regularization, dropout~\citep{hinton2012,srivastava2014} or, more recently, batch normalization~\citep{ioffe2015}, have proved helpful.

 In this work we investigate the performance of modern CNNs on the robotic setting of iCubWorld.
-For this analysis we selected recent architectures achieving the highest accuracy on the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC)~\cite{Russakovsky2014} between $2012$ and $2015$.
-We used their corresponding implementation trained on ILSVRC $2012$ and publicly available within the {\sc Caffe}~\citep{Jia2014} framework.
-Below we summarize their structures:
+To this end, we selected four architectures achieving the highest accuracy on the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC)~\cite{russakovsky2015}.
+We used their implementation trained on ILSVRC $2012$ and publicly available within the {\sc Caffe}~\citep{jia2014} framework.
+Specifically we consider {\bf CaffeNet}\footnotemark, a variation of AlexNet~\citep{krizhevsky2012}, and {\bf VGG-16}\footnotemark~\citep{simonyan2014}.
+These two models concatenate a number of convolution layers ($5$ and $13$) with $3$ fully connected layers and comprise around $60$ and $140M$ parameters respectively.
+Then we consider {\bf GoogLeNet}\footnotemark~\citep{szegedy2015} and {\bf ResNet-50}\footnotemark~\citep{he2016}, which slightly diverge from the standard CNN structure described above in that they respectively employ so-called {\it inception modules} or {\it residual connections}, and the number of parameters is also reduced ($4M$ for GoogLeNet, $22$ layers, and $20M$ for ResNet-50, $50$ layers).